 FAYETTEVILLE, ARK.
-(AP) - John L. Smith knew Arkansas as well as anyone, had a vested interest in seeing the program’s recent run of success continue.
-The chance to help clean up the mess Bobby Petrino made was too much for Smith to pass up.
+(AP) - John L. Smith knows the Arkansas football program well and has a vested interest in its continued success.
+So a chance to help clean up the mess made by coach Bobby Petrino was too good to pass up.

-Arkansas announced Smith’s hiring as head coach Monday, bring back the popular former assistant who left four months ago to take over at Weber State.
-Smith will be formally introduced Tuesday, and the school said he signed a 10-month, $850,000 contract and will also be eligible for other incentives.
+Arkansas announced Smith’s hiring as head coach Monday night, bringing back the popular former assistant who left four months ago to take over at Weber State.
+Smith will be formally introduced Tuesday, and the school said he signed a 10-month, $850,000 contract and will be eligible for other incentives.

 “I am tremendously excited to have this special opportunity to return to Arkansas and lead the Razorback football program,” Smith said in a statement.